Skip to content

 Why Castile soap is better for the planet

 Each ingredient in true Castile soap is biodegradable.
-When rinsed, the fatty-acid salts quickly decompose through microbial activity, unlike sulphate-based detergents that persist in waterways.
+When rinsed, the fatty-acid salts can decompose through microbial activity, unlike some sulphate-based detergents that persist in waterways.
 Brands such as Base and Vrindavan use recyclable or compostable packaging, and Dr Bronner’s operates a fair-trade supply chain supporting smallholder farmers worldwide.
-Using one concentrated bottle can replace multiple single-use plastic cleaners—an immediate carbon and waste reduction.
+Using one concentrated bottle can replace multiple single-use plastic cleaners—an immediate reduction in packaging and transport emissions.

 A brief history of Castile soap

 Long before industrial detergents, households in the Mediterranean made soap from olive oil, lye, and rainwater.
-Castile soap took its name from Spain’s Castilla region and spread across Europe by the 12 th century.
+Castile soap took its name from Spain’s Castilla region and spread across Europe by the 12th century.
 In colonial Australia, settlers produced similar soaps from imported olive oil and local ash.
-Today’s revival mirrors that simplicity: minimal ingredients, high efficacy, and low environmental cost—values that align perfectly with modern sustainable living.
+Today’s revival mirrors that simplicity: minimal ingredients, high efficacy, and low environmental cost—values that align closely with modern sustainable living.

 Frequently Asked Questions